ByungKwanLee/CoLLaVO-Crayon-Large-Language-and-Vision-mOdel/README.md

 * SEED-IMG: `SEEDPipeline`
 * HallusionBench: `HallusionPipeline`

-> GPT-4 Aid Evalution for AI2D, MM-Vet, SEED-IMG
+> GPT-4 Aid Evaluation for AI2D, MM-Vet, SEED-IMG

 This code will be soon public!